j0lvera/miso/README.md

 ### GitHub Actions Integration

-go-review can be easily integrated into your GitHub Actions workflows for automated code review on pull requests and pushes.
+miso can be easily integrated into your GitHub Actions workflows for automated code review on pull requests and pushes.

 #### Quick Setup